natashaamin/angular/CONTRIBUTING.md

 #### Create a story <!-- omit in toc -->

-Next, create a `*.stories.ts` or in the new components directory.
+Next, create a `*.stories.ts` in the new components directory.

 This is where you'll declare the component stories for Storybook.